 Non-Campus Buildings or Property are defined as any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by the institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.

-In our tables below, the crimes statistics for Non-Campus locations are all listed on the main campus table in Edinburg, TX.
+In our tables below, the crimes statistics for non-campus locations are all listed on the main campus table in Edinburg, TX.

-Clery Reportable Crime Definitions.
+Refer to Appendix A for Clery Reportable Crime Definitions.